wurdit/ffmpeg/README.md

 `ffplay -i video.mp4`

-## Common arguments
+## Some handy ffmpeg arguments

-`-i` Specify an input file.
-Can me used multiple times to input multiple files, for example, video and audio, or multiple languages, subtitles, etc.
+`-i [path to file]` Specify an input file.
+Can be used multiple times to input multiple files, for example, video and audio, or multiple languages, subtitles, etc.

-`-y` Overwrite the output if it exists
+`-y` Overwrite the output if it exists.

-`-vf` Apply video filters like cropping, scaling, deinterlacing, frame skipping, or dozens of other possible commands.
+`-vf "filter1=settings,filter2=settings"` Apply video filters like cropping, scaling, deinterlacing, frame skipping, or dozens of other possible commands.
 See: https://ffmpeg.org/ffmpeg-filters.html for a full list.

-`-r` Change the framerate of the video.

-`-vsync` Specify how to handle videos with frames that don't fit perfectly into their time signature.
+`-r [number]` Change the framerate of the video.
+Specify it before the input to change the input framerate which will speed up or slow down the input video, or before the output to change the output framerate which will duplicate or drop frames to achieve the specified FPS *without* changing the apparent speed.

+`-vsync [passthrough|cfr|vfr]` Specify how to handle videos with frames that have irregular timestamps.
+Useful for avoiding duplicate frames when extracting images from certain video, in which case I think the `-vsync vfr` option is the one you want (for variable frame rate).

+`qscale:v [number]` A quality preset for the video portion of the ouput.
+This applies to codecs that have variable birtate presets or for image outputs like jpeg.
+A smaller number is higher quality, starting with "0".
+For jpg, 0, through 2 are all the same.
+The default is pretty bad, so I always specify 2.
+Can be abbreviated `-q:v`.
+(Use `a` instead of `v` for audio quality.)

 ## Output file